jpdevries/eureka/README.md

 # Eureka 🌲

-Flexible Media Browser Component.
+Eureka is a progressively enhanced flexible media browser.
+Connected to your media sources through a REST API, this accessible web component allows users to browse media sources, upload files, and choose media items.

 [Try the demo](https://reacteureka.herokuapp.com/) by waking the heroku dino.
 As to be found in [Redactor 3.0](https://www.modmore.com/extras/redactor) by modmore.
 Contributions&nbsp;welcomed.

 > With `eureka.js` users will be saying "I found it!" in no time.